Many free Microsoft Word alternatives are available now, so you have plenty of choices.

 The Office Suite is a bundled application of many programs that writers will never need.

-Even with the basic personal Office 365 subscription and Microsoft Onedrive, you pay for Excel, Outlook, and PowerPoint just to get MS Word.
+Even with the basic personal Office 365 subscription and Microsoft OneDrive, you pay for Excel, Outlook, and PowerPoint just to get MS Word.

 It might be a good deal for a small business, but you only want to write, create, and edit text.